Here’s a review of forthcoming single Hard Science on God Is In The TV’s site.

 The second part will be up around Tue 24th May, and so on in fortnightly installments.

-I might have described these vids briefly in an earlier entry, but anyway, they’re filmed versions of some of the previously-published stories on the Writing page of this site.
+I might have described these vids briefly in an earlier entry, but anyway, they’re filmed versions of previously-published stories.

-By saying “filmed”, I don’t want to write cheques I can’t cash (for younger readers, those are pieces of paper – paper – that the older generation use, or used, to transmit a sum of money.
+By saying “filmed”, I don’t want to write cheques I can’t cash (for younger readers, those are pieces of paper – paper – that the older generation used to transmit a sum of money.
 It sounds crazy, but it’s true)…*

 They’re lo-fi, minimal – in the strictest sense of the term – but no less entertaining for that, hopefully.
 Have a look.